dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 ```

 - ANF doesn't discriminate between `Number` and `Symbol`, it won't try to **evaluate** variables (i.e. lookup in the `env`).
-- we don't need `env` anymore, since it is only for **evaluation** of variables, but ANFer doesn't evaluate a name.
+- we no longer need `env`, `mt-env` and `ext-env`, since they're only for **evaluation** of variables, but ANFer never evaluates a name.
 - the basic idea is to defer the evaluation a little ... turn a dynamic process into a static expression (using quotation & quasiqutation).
-- the philosophical aspect of programming between "dynamic" and "static"...
+- it's the philosophical aspect of programming between "dynamic" and "static"...

 ```racket